 California’s 1,100 miles of coastline feature an incredible diversity of habitats and marine life.
 A mix of major metropolitan areas and vast stretches of remote shoreline leads to a lot of variability in marine debris types and abundances washing ashore.
 At one extreme, the infamous Los Angeles River trash boom can capture an astounding amount of consumer debris after the first large storm – or “First Flush” – of the rainy season.
 On the other hand, an uninhabited beach on the North Coast sees a much lower abundance of debris over a large stretch of shoreline.
 Just offshore, lost or abandoned fishing gear threatens marine species and habitats.
 A variety of tactics are needed to solve the problem – but first and foremost is preventing debris at the source.
 Since 2006, the NOAA Marine Debris Program has worked with partners in the region to address marine debris through education, outreach, research, and removal projects.

-- Check out this video on best practices to prevent lobster trap loss, created through a project with California State University Channel Islands.
+- Check out this video on best practices to prevent lobster trap loss, created through a project with Channel Islands National Marine Sanctuary.

 - While the crabbing season is delayed, fishermen work to retrieve derelict crab gear